|

 the city, where remnants of their colonial architectural style

+still remain.
 The Ottomans drove out the Portuguese,

 but were pushed out themselves about a century later (1741) by